If neither dominant party represents you, consider the Libertarian Party.

 Professionally I am a Project Manager within Information Technology.
 My first project was Year 2000 planning and then making some of the computer programming changes.

-The following discipline could be applied successfully to being a representative to the federal gov't.
+The following discipline could be applied successfully to being a representative to the federal gov't:

-• identifying the scope,
+• identifying the work/scope,

 • deconstructing/separating the tasks,